 Jesse’s practice focuses on data governance and discovery.
 As part of Shook’s Data and Discovery Strategies group, she advises clients on best practices for the preservation, collection, processing and review of data as part of the discovery process.
-In particular, Jesse advises on and has published articles about the application and interpretation of the 2015 amendments to the Federal Rules of Civil Procedure.
+In particular, Jesse advises on and has published articles and client alerts about the application and interpretation of the 2015 amendments to the Federal Rules of Civil Procedure and the intersection of U.S. discovery obligations with foreign data protection laws.
 She also has expertise in preparing and negotiating protective orders and production protocols and opposing “discovery on discovery” efforts at every stage of discovery.
 Jesse draws on her in-house experiences in managing legal hold processes and coordinating the collection, review and production of materials in federal multidistrict litigation, individual state and federal cases, and consolidated state proceedings across the country.

 Jesse also advises clients—in the pharmaceutical industry and beyond—about compliance with Medicare reporting requirements and best practices for avoiding double liability under Medicare Secondary Payer provisions.